| NATIONAL REPORT OF RUSSIAN FEDERATION

 11. Additional action undertaken to safeguard populations of

-No additional actions have been undertaken.
+bats No additional actions have been undertaken.

 12. Recent and ongoing programmes relating to conservation and

-Besides projects mentioned in Chapter 9, several scientific researches
+management of bats Besides projects mentioned in Chapter 9, several scientific researches

 dealing with the conservation of bats are taking place in Russia.